kunpeng1231/DataStructure/README.md

 # DataStructure
-Implementing kinds of data structure in Java.
+Implementing kinds of data structures in Java.